A New Year, a New Era and a Renewed Agenda

 Happy New Year friends & community.

-NID Amaravati is shaping up from a far away land, a blessing in disguise, as living in urban comfort, design education often looses its direction in this age of glamour, glitter and information overload.
-Blessed with a young team, and an evolving place, I am sure we will build a strong community and soon the identity of NID Amaravati will be noticed.
+NID Andhra Pradesh is shaping up from a faraway land, a blessing in disguise, as living in urban comfort, design education often loses its direction in this age of glamour, glitter and information overload.
+Blessed with a young team, and an evolving place, I am sure we will build a strong community and soon the identity of NID Andhra Pradesh will be noticed.

-Education is not training, educators are not machine, and design knowledge is not a monomyth.
-Design is process driven, human centric, value-based education.
+Education is not training, educators are not a machine, and design knowledge is not a monomyth.
+Design is process-driven, human-centric, value-based education.
 We at times need to tell ourselves, I am here for the students, they are our future colleagues and the architect of India next.
 Form follows Content and Content comes from Context.
 Working in isolation will bring stagnation & stagnation is death.
 We need to be dynamic, sensitive, contextual, prompt, flexible and inclusive with changing times.
-So, dear NID Amaravati family, let’s spend more time conversing, telling & listening to each other’s stories.
+So, dear NID Andhra Pradesh family, let’s spend more time conversing, telling & listening to each other’s stories.
 Maybe spend lesser time on Social Media, rather build our untold text & image for the world to know and respect.
-Let us Co-exist, Co- create, Collaborate and Celebrate every day, in line with the true spirit of Design Education
+Let us Co-exist, Co-create, Collaborate and Celebrate every day, in line with the true spirit of Design Education

 I welcome once again, all our friends & well-wishers to come together.
 Let the design Buddha smile!